mitchelldmiller/quick-mail-wp-plugin/index.md

-Quick Mail 3.1.3 Beta
+Quick Mail 3.1.6 RC1
 ====================

-Send text or html email with attachments from user's credentials.
+Send text or html email with attachments and shortcodes.
+Send private replies to comments.
 Select recipient from users or commenters.
+French, Russian, Spanish translations.

 Description
 -----------